firstone/eisy-ir-poly/README.md

 Pressed and Released are temporary state.
 The key will then change to Idle after a timeout.

-Timeout that switched key to Idle can be changed via "Idle Threshold" parameter.
-But default it's 5000 ms (5 seconds).
+Timeout that switches key to Idle can be changed via "Idle Threshold" parameter.

+Timeout that switches key between Pressed and Held can be changed via "Idle Threshold".
+Depending on the remote it can be decreased to as low as 250 ms. Lower value might cause incorrect states.